 I have great expectations of 2016.
 In terms of where I’ve been, I’m hopeful it will be a breakout year.
 I have a job, income, and the possibilities of more.
 My book is progressing to the point that I expect to submit it to a publisher before April.
 I have a tentative arrangement to develop the mentoring application.
 And I’m discussing with app developers to build 6-8 different apps and split the profit evenly.

-Out of all this only the job is certain.
-The rest may never eventuate, and on the balance of probability certainly some of it will come to nothing.
+Out of all this, only the job is certain.
+The rest may never eventuate, and certainly, some of it will come to nothing on the balance of probability.
 While these are things be encouraged by, the real point is that I am creative and active.
 My mind ticks over, it sees links, creates possibilities, my imagination is productive.
 If not these things, then others.
 It’s a state of being that is lively and ambitious, and it serves me well as a human being – even if nothing comes of it.